 Looking for a quiet break with great restaurants and a stunning beach?
 Alvor in the Algarve ticks every box.

 There are dramatic rock formations all along the Alvor coastline.
-These are not only stunning to look at, but have the added advantage of creating rock pools, a great way to pass the time with young kids too, searching for crabs, small fish or other ‘pirates treasure’!
+These are not only stunning to look at, but have the added advantage of creating rock pools, a great way to pass the time with young kids too, searching for crabs, small fish or other pirates treasure!

-I would recommend car hire if you want to see a little more of the Algarve.
-The coach transfer from the airport can be two hours depending on the amount of stops but to drive it yourself is just over an hour.
-I would also recommend a trip to nearby Portimao, the Algarve’s capital to visit the modern marina and local shops.
+I recommend that you hire a car if you want to see a little more of the Algarve.
+The coach transfer from the airport can be two hours depending on the amount of stops, but to drive it, it is just over an hour.
+I also recommend a trip to nearby Portimao, the Algarve’s capital, to visit the modern marina and local shops.